tumaer/SciML/lecture/ae.md

 \end{align}
 $$ (pca6)

-The data vectors $\hat{x}_{n}$ in $\hat{x}$ are hence uncorrelated and $\hat{x}_{1}$ has the highest variance by ordering of the singular values.
+The data vectors $\hat{x}_{n}$ in $\hat{x}$ are hence uncorrelated, and $\hat{x}_{1}$ has the highest variance by ordering the singular values.
 If you were to consider the case of classification, then the lesson of PCA is that data with higher variance is always better to classify, as it is the more important information contained in the dataset.

-> The number of principal components we consider is effectively a hyperparameter we have to carefully evaluate before making a choice.
-See the reconstruction error on MNIST vs the number of latent dimensions used by the PCA as an example of this.
+> The number of principal components we consider is effectively a hyperparameter we must carefully evaluate before making a choice.
+See the reconstruction error on MNIST vs the number of latent dimensions used by the PCA as an example.

 ```{figure} ../imgs/encoder/ae_pca_components.png
 ---